KeithBurghardt/MultiplexExperiment/Simulations/README.md

 z_{i,l} are the number of triangles made by node i.
 This is used to create clustering seen in cooperative (as well as many other) networks

-Agents can either maximize u_i at each timestep or rewire, which allows agents to "explore".
+Agents can either maximize u_i at each timestep (i.e., maximize myopically) or randomly offer a tie or drop an edge, which allows agents to "explore".
 This is intuitively similar to the epsilon-greedy algorithm in Multi-Armed Bandit theory, or alike to temperature in simulated annealing.
 In either case, this randomness allows agents to explore the system more than they otherwise would, which in a rough utility landscape, allows them to find unexpected ways their utility can be maximized.